-The herpes virus is estimated to infect over 15 percent of the population.
+The herpes virus is estimated to infect over 15 percent of the population, according to Valley STD.
 While this may not indicate the virus currently being active in every person, it is a significant number nonetheless.
 When a person thinks about herpes, they often envision the disease in its worst of forms when it is transmitted through sexual intercourse.
 However, this is not the only section of the body that can exhibit the virus.
 In fact, it can affect the eyes, brain, skin and a plethora of other places above and below the waist.

 Since there are many different forms of the virus, there are many different medicines that a person can use to ease the symptoms.
 For instance, Acyclovir can be used to lessen the severity of an outbreak and is something that most doctors and sufferers highly recommend.
 However, this is always different from one person to another as there are many different types of the virus.